bbawj/note-vault/Notes/File Systems.md

 - No random access
 *Assuming 4 bytes is reserved for the pointer to the next block:*
 ![](https://i.imgur.com/seAqKqD.png)
-Why displacement need to + 4? #question
+Why displacement need to + 4? #question i think maybe the first 4 bytes is used for the pointer, so displacement needs to +4 to skip the pointer address.
+> [!
+The delete operation]
+> Deleting a data block stored with linked allocation requires an update to the connected pointer.
+> *e.g. Delete data block 5 in a file with 10 data blocks*:
+> 6 reads to reach block 5.
+1 write to update the pointer of block 4 to block 6
 #### Indexed allocation
 Each file has an index block which contains all pointers to the allocated blocks.
 Directory entry contains the block number of the index block.
 Similar to a [page table](Notes/Memory%20Organisation.md#^b8969e) for memory allocation.
 Advantages:
 - Supports random access
 - Dynamic storage allocation without external fragmentation